 I’m not saying that genuine positivity is a bad thing but there is a difference between forced positivity (which is masking true feelings) and being in alignment with positivity.
 When we are in alignment with positivity we are genuinely feeling what we are saying.
 An example of this might be when we attend a concert by a favourite band and it was everything we hoped it would be.
 The next day when someone asks us how it was, we can say with absolute authenticity how wonderful it made us feel.
 This is because what we are saying and how we felt at the concert and during the days after as we relive it is in complete alignment with each other.

 I want to finish this blog by touching on the whole “fake it till you make it” message.
 This is a mantra that many people will live by when climbing up the career ladder, taking part in competitions or striving for a dream.
 The truth is this will likely only work for those people who genuinely believe that they are capable of reaching that goal, meaning they are in alignment with it already.
 So, if you aren’t feeling positive give yourself permission not to fake it and instead, allow yourself to feel and express how you are truly feeling and live congruently.

-If you have resonated with this blog and would like to learn more about letting go of false positivity and living more congruently, why not book a FREE Discovery Call here.
+If you have resonated with this blog and would like to learn more about letting go of false positivity and living more congruently, do get in touch.